Devviknesh/Snake-Game-/README.md

 How to Play,

-Use arrow keys (← ↑ ↓ →) or WASD to control the snake.
+Use ARROW KEYS (← ↑ ↓ →) or WASD to control the snake.

 Eat food to grow longer and increase your score.